-commercially sensitive information.
-Data encryption and multi-factor authentication is employed on mobile devices. could result in significant disruption place and tested regularly.
+Data encryption and multi-factor authentication is employed on mobile devices.

 Business interruption and cyber insurance is in place.

 Viability Statement

 Assessment of Prospects

 Dechra has consistently delivered on its strategic objectives resulting in a strong track record of growth.
 The Group's strategy remains unchanged and is set out on pages 26 to 27 of the Strategic Report.
 The key factors supporting the Group's prospects are explained throughout the Annual Report and are summarised below: